-The relationship of bailor and bailee is the creation of a contract.
-In other words, the bailment is based on contract between the bailor and bailee.
-There must be written document if delivery of goods is worth more than five thousand rupees in according to section 25 of Nepalese Contract Act, 2056.
+The relationship between the bailor and the bailee is the creation of a contract.
+In other words, the bailment is based on a contract between the bailor and the bailee.
+There must be a written document if the delivery of goods is worth more than five thousand rupees according to section 25 of the Nepalese Contract Act, 2056.

-Firstly, for the validity of contract of bailment, only the moveable property is needed.
-It signifies the goods which is movable like car, timber, horse etc. Secondly, the goods delivered by one person to another person.
+Firstly, for the validity of the contract of bailment, only the moveable property is needed.
+It signifies the goods which are movable like cars, timber, horse, etc. Secondly, the goods delivered by one person to another person.
 Delivery of goods may be either in actual or constructive form and it must be voluntary.

 (a)Actual delivery: when the bailor hands over to the bailee physical possession of the goods is known as actual delivery.